 You know that patients who are approaching a specific age may need certain routine tests such as a mammogram or prostate checkup.
 Also, patients need reminders about seasonal health care needs such as flu shots.
+The best way to seamlessly incorporate preventative care is by creating a patient portal for patients to take these initiatives themselves.
 These help your patients maintain good health and help you see more success in preventing, managing, and treating illnesses.
 If a patient has a chronic health condition, it’s even more important that they stay on top of regular checkups and tests, such as an A1C test for diabetic patients.
 Prompts help you remind patients to schedule tests, follow ups, and preventative services, and these regular and routine tests give you and your patients valuable information about their health that they can use to make educated decisions about their future care.

 As a medical provider, you want to provide excellent health care and the best outcomes possible for your patients.
 Part of this process involves reminding patients to take charge of their health care management.
 If you’re trying to build a constructive and instructive relationship with your patients, project management software can help.
 Contact PracticeSuite today to see how a free version could benefit your medical office management.